Arab world

-The Arab world (اَلْعَالَمُ الْعَرَبِيُّ al-ʿālam al-ʿarabī), formally the Arab homeland (اَلْوَطَنُ الْعَرَبِيُّ al-waṭan al-ʿarabī), also known as the Arab nation (اَلْأُمَّةُ الْعَرَبِيَّةُ al-ummah al-ʿarabiyyah), the Arabsphere, or the Arab states, refers to a vast group of countries, mainly located in Western Asia and Northern Africa, that linguistically or culturally share an Arab identity.
-A majority of people in these countries are either ethnically Arab or are Arabized, speaking the Arabic language, which is used as the lingua franca throughout the Arab world.
+The Arab world (اَلْعَالَمُ الْعَرَبِيُّ al-ʿālam al-ʿarabī), formally the Arab homeland (اَلْوَطَنُ الْعَرَبِيُّ al-waṭan al-ʿarabī), also known as the Arab nation (اَلْأُمَّةُ الْعَرَبِيَّةُ al-ummah al-ʿarabiyyah), the Arabsphere, or the Arab states, comprises a large group of countries, mainly located in West Asia and North Africa.
+While the majority of people in the Arab world are ethnically Arab, there are also significant populations of other ethnic groups such as Berbers, Kurds, Somalis and Nubians, among other groups.
+Arabic is used as the lingua franca throughout the Arab world.

-The Arab world is at its minimum defined as the 18 states where Arabic is natively spoken.
-At its maximum it consists of the 22 members of the Arab League, an international organization, which on top of the 18 states also includes the Comoros, Djibouti, Somalia and the partially recognized state of Palestine.
+The Arab world is at its minimum defined as the 19 states where Arabs form at least a plurality of the population.
+At its maximum it consists of the 22 members of the Arab League, an international organization, which on top of the 19 plurality Arab states also includes the Bantu-speaking Comoros, and the Cushitic-speaking Djibouti and Somalia.
 The region stretches from the Atlantic Ocean in the west to the Arabian Sea in the east, and from the Mediterranean Sea in the north to the Indian Ocean in the southeast.
 The eastern part of the Arab world is known as the Mashriq, and the western part as the Maghreb.

-According to the World Bank, the Arab world has a total population of 436 million inhabitants and a gross domestic product of $2.85 trillion, as of 2021.
-The region is nevertheless diverse in many ways, and economically includes some of the wealthiest as well as poorest populations.
-The region mostly corresponds with the Middle East and North Africa (MENA) definition.
+According to the World Bank, the Arab world has a total population of 456 million inhabitants and a gross domestic product of $2.85 trillion, as of 2021.
+The region is economically quite diverse, and includes some of the wealthiest as well as poorest populations in the world.

 In post-classical history, the Arab world was synonymous with the historic Arab empires and caliphates.
 Arab nationalism arose in the second half of the 19th century along with other nationalist movements within the Ottoman Empire.
-The Arab League was formed in 1945 to represent the interests of Arab people and especially to pursue the political unification of the Arab countries; a project known as Pan-Arabism.
+The Arab League was formed in 1945 to represent the interests of Arab people and especially to pursue the political unification of the Arab countries, a project known as Pan-Arabism.